The Death Of Us (2023) review – A chilling lockdown horror time capsule

 The small team undertook a 30-day production schedule.
 They would write in the mornings, film during the day, and then rehearse in the evenings.
 They even jumped on the opportunity to use the eerily empty streets of Hollywood as one of the film’s authentic backdrops.

 To be honest, I think it’s impossible to overstate the admiration I have for people who used this crisis as an opportunity to share their ideas with the world.
-One thing you learn while running a website like mine is that movie production is incredibly difficult.
+Movie production is incredibly difficult.
 Every single film goes through myriad trials and tribulations to make it to your screens.
 Whether it is simple logistics, 15 script re-writes, finding locations, or the all important financial aspect.

 Naturally, the crisis in which this movie was conceived is a limiting factor.
 Much like with the fantastic Host (2020), the majority of the film takes place in one location.
 In this case, the house that our two protagonists share.
 What starts as a pair of best friends attempting to adapt to the sudden restrictions placed upon them.
 Quickly descends into a battle against paranoia and their own minds.